massimofasciano/mafl-rust/README.md

 TODO:
-- there is a loop somewhere (circular expressions are sometimes created, stack overflows...)
+- there is a loop somewhere (circular expressions are sometimes created, stack overflows...) when function becomes closure, it keeps a Rc to the parent context when it is bound to a variable in the outside ctx, that binding appears inside the shared ctx too (pointers to same ctx) that creates a circular ref it's also undesirable semantically (changing the closure from outside) the problem happens with "var" inside a sequence/block but not with "let in" chains because they create a new scope at every level

 - closures as objects (field notation accesses context bindings)  EXPERIMENTAL (o.x works, not o.x.y on assign) GET RID OF THIS

 - array @map @fold ?